go-pdf/fpdf/README.md

 ## License

-gofpdf is released under the MIT License.
+`go-pdf/fpdf` is released under the MIT License.
 It is copyrighted by Dave Barnes and the contributors acknowledged below.

 ## Acknowledgments